nghiango1/hello/ai/README.md

     TS[1] in V[1]
     ```

-- Because `P` also within our capability, so it also a part of achievable [v]ariable
+- Because `P` also within our capability, it also a part of achievable [v]ariable
     ```
     P in V
     ```